jina-ai/docs/chapters/executors.rst

 The :term:`Driver` are the ones that handle the input and output messages from the :term:`Executor`.

-As well as we have different Executors for different tasks, we also need different Drivers for different Execturos.
+As well as we have different Executors for different tasks, we also need different Drivers for different Execturos, and you can find the `list here <https://docs.jina.ai/chapters/all_driver.html>`_.

 Executors in action
 ----------------------